bahmutov/chat.io/README.md

 # chat.io
-> Testing a chat application using Cypress.io
+> Cypress.io testing for a chat application that requires auth

 ## History